nzge/nzge.github.io/projects/drone.md

 ### Components
 - LiPo Battery
-- ESC (electronic speed control)
-  - takes desired motor inputs from teensy to control and regulate the speed of motors
+- ESC (electronic speed control): takes desired motor inputs from teensy to control and regulate the speed of motors
-- UBEC (universal battery elimination circuit)
-  - Converts LiPo battery's higher source voltage into usable power for teensy and Raspberry Pi Pico
+- UBEC (universal battery elimination circuit): Converts LiPo battery's higher source voltage into usable power for teensy and Raspberry Pi Pico
-- Brushless Motors
-  - Primary source of thrust/locomotion
+- Brushless Motors: Primary source of thrust/locomotion
-- Servos
-  - Tilts the motors to enable thrust vectoring
+- Servos: Tilts the motors to enable thrust vectoring
-- Propellors
-  - Attached to the motors for thrust production
+- Propellors: Attached to the motors for thrust production
-- Teensy
-  - Low-level stabilization control
+- Teensy: Low-level stabilization control
-- Raspberry Pi Pico
-  - High-level controller that feeds control inputs to the teensy from the raspberry pi web server
-  - Relays telemetry data from the teensy back to the web server
+- Raspberry Pi Pico: High-level controller that feeds control inputs to the teensy from the raspberry pi web server.
+Relays telemetry data from the teensy back to the web server
-- Raspberry Pi 5
-  - Hosts web server that provides a gui for sending control inputs to the drone via pico
+- Raspberry Pi 5: Hosts web server that provides a gui for sending control inputs to the drone via pico.
+Data/telemetry visualization
-  - Data/telemetry visualization

 ### Schematic
 ![Drone Schematic](/assets/media/drone_media/drone_schematic.png){: style="width:200px; height:200px;display: block; margin: auto;"}